-5 tips for paramedic graduates
+5 tips for recent paramedic graduates

-- Thank important people.
 Write at least five handwritten thank you notes to specific people like your primary instructor, clinical instructors, parents, spouse, children, preceptor, mentor, department chief where you did an internship, the supervisor of the emergency department, or the author of your textbook.
 Write something specific about a person or event that was influential to you during your time in school.

-- Keep learning.
 Immediately begin continuing education that does more than refresh what you learned during paramedic training.
 Instead aspire to expand your knowledge.
 Choose an aspect of paramedicine that you aspire to become an expert.

-- Party safely!
 Please celebrate your tremendous accomplishment and effort to become a paramedic (or EMT) with friends, family, classmates, co-workers, and instructors.
 But please always celebrate with a designated driver.
 Spare your EMS colleagues the emotional pain of caring for a co-worker by making wise choices on your off-time.

 Finally, you don't have an instructor or a preceptor looking out for you anymore.
 Nobody will ever care more about your safety than you care about your safety.
 Always look out for number one — yourself — to have a long and prosperous career.